JuliaEditorSupport/julia-vim/README.md

 completions for partial matches, and therefore this feature is disabled if those plug-ins are detected.

 A literal tab can always be forced by using `CTRL-V` and then `Tab`.

+On the Vim command line, e.g. when searching the file with the `/` or `?` commands, the feature is activated by `Shift-Tab`.

 To disable this mapping, you can use the command `:let g:julia_latex_to_unicode = 0`, e.g. by putting it into your `.vimrc` file.
 You can also change this setting from the Vim command-line, but you will